hotosm/drone-tm/README.md

 ## Drone Support

+We currently recommend the **DJI Mini 5 Pro** or **Mini 4 Pro**, as the drones with the best waypoint support, and high quality cameras on board.

+For now, all other drones have a compromise of some kind.

 <!-- prettier-ignore-start -->
 | Drone | <250g | Waypoint Files | SDK Available | External Tools With Support |
 |:------:|:-------:|:-------:|:-------:|:--------|